“Action is eloquence, and the eyes of the ignorant more learned than the ears” – Coriolanus

 In almost all cases, there is first a vision or dream followed closely by a concept of how to make the vision or dream a reality.
 But eloquent action goes beyond simply acting on the work at hand.

 Their vision was exemplified by the energy, spirit and grace applied to their actions.
-These qualities are what separate the mediocre from the exceptional.
+These qualities are what separates the mediocre from the exceptional.

 In the definition for “eloquence” is the term fluency – flowing, graceful, easily changed or adapted – pliant.
 This is sort of the holy grail for life, work and love.